 Data Curation Unit (DCU)

-Staff at DCU
+Coordinator at DCU

-Hanna Lindroos, coordinator for DCU, SLU University Library.
+Hanna Lindroos, SLU University Library.

-System owner for Tilda
+System owners for Tilda

 Karin Grönvall, Library director, SLU University library.